huawei-noah/SMARTS/docs/cutin-uturn-doc.rst

 Fig.1 illustrates how we select the main configuration parameters of the cut-in task, The blue rectangle on the top lane shows the position in which the cut-in task is triggered.
-As it is shown in Fig.1 the distant between this point and the kyber vehicle is equal to :red:`20 − aggressiveness` where aggressiveness changes between 0 to 10.
+As it is shown in Fig.1 the distance between this point and the kyber vehicle is equal to :red:`20 − aggressiveness` where aggressiveness changes between 0 to 10.